 216. Romance Literature.
-(3h) Texts studied are by such authors as Boccaccio, Calderón, Flaubert, Machado de Assis, Gide, and Lampedusa.
+(3h) Texts studies are by such authors as Boccaccio, Calderón, Flaubert, Machado, de Assis, Gide, and Lampedusa.
 (D)

 218. Eastern European Literature.
 (3h) Texts studied are by such authors as Moricz, Hasek, Bulgakov, Andric, Gombrowicz, Kundera, Ugresic, and Erofeev.
 (CD, D)

-221. Introduction to Chinese Literature.
-(3h) Readings and discussions in fiction, drama, and poetry from the traditional and/or modern periods.
+221. Themes in Chinese Literature.
+(3h) Examines selected themes in Chinese fiction and poetry with an emphasis on the modern and early modern periods.
 Also listed as EAL 221.
 (CD, D)

-222. African and Caribbean Literature.
-(3h) Examination of narrative strategies, themes, and socio-political concepts found in a selection of literary works by writers from Africa and the Caribbean to investigate the intersection of history and personal history, and the role of race, class, and gender in the construction of cultural identity in the colonial and the post-colonial context.
-(LAC component available in French.)
+223. African and Caribbean Literature.
+(3h) Examines narratives strategies, themes, and socio-political concepts found in a selection of literary works by writers from Africa and the Caribbean to investigate the intersection of history and personal history, and the role of race, class, and gender in the construction of cultural identity in the colonial and the post-colonial context.
+(LAC component available in French).
 (CD, D)

 225. Literature, Travel, and Discovery.
 (3h) Explores various works, primarily in translation, from Homer to the present that focus on the relationship between travel and discovery, especially as travel establishes the ongoing connection between the sacred and the profane for both guest and host.

 228. Viennese Culture from 1860 to 1914.
-(3h) Study of late 19th and early 20th century Vienna as reflected in the matrix of the city’s civic and artistic life.
-Offered in Vienna.
+(3h) Study of late 19th. and early 20th. century in Vienna as reflected in the matrix of the city’s civic and artistic life.
+Offered only in Vienna.